auratmos/Discord-Nitro/README.md

 # Discord Nitro - Plan Differences

-Since Nitro Classic is no longer purchasable (by normal means), here's a comprehensive and definitive table of all of the features that all three Discord Nitro plans offer.
+Since Nitro Classic is no longer purchasable (by normal means[^1]), here's a comprehensive and definitive table of all of the features that all three Discord Nitro plans offer.

 | *Features* | Nitro Basic | Nitro | Nitro Classic |
 | - | - | - | - |